RidleyB/sen/content/_characters/riccardo-santini.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Eldest son to Paolo and Isabelle Santini.
-Currently a child 10 years of age."
+blurb: "Riccardo Santini is the youngest child of Paolo and Isabella Santini.
+At just 6 years old, he is full of curiosity and energy, often seen exploring the Santini estate with wide-eyed wonder."

+header:
+  overlay_image: /assets/images/estate-1.jpg
+  overlay_filter: 0.5
+  title: false
 ---

+{% include character-content.html %}